-- A. Auto Body Payments - 1.
+- A. Motor vehicle Body Payments - 1.
 Service Times - a.
-Servicing Carriers (hereafter referred to as "carriers") must establish programs and procedures to ensure prompt settlements of warranted auto physical damage claims. - b.
-Carriers must establish procedures to permit prompt inspection of damage at drive-in locations or in the field and to make prompt claim payments of auto physical damage claims. - c.
+Servicing Carriers (SCs) must establish programs and procedures to ensure prompt settlements of warranted motor vehicle physical damage claims. - b.
+SCs must establish procedures to permit prompt appraisal of damage at drive-in locations or in the field and to make prompt claim payments of motor vehicle physical damage claims. - c.
 The Standard for assignment to an appraiser from the date the report is received or date of notice of recovery of theft is 2 business days. - d.
-The Standard for transmittal of the completed appraisal from the date of the appraisal assignment is 5 business days in accordance with 212 CMR 2.04(1)(e) (Appendix E). - e.
-The Standard for payment of a first party auto physical damage claim under any Direct Payment Plan is 5 business days from completion of the appraisal on all repairable vehicles, subject to all other provisions of the Plan. - f.
-The Standard for payment of a first party auto physical damage claim that is not under any Direct Payment Plan is 7 business days following receipt of a Completed Work Claim Form. - 2.
+The Standard for transmittal of the completed appraisal from the date of the appraisal assignment is 5 business days in accordance with 212 CMR 2.04(1)(e). - e.
+The Standard for payment of a first party motor vehicle physical damage claim under any Direct Payment Plan is 5 business days from completion of the appraisal on all repairable motor vehicles, subject to all other provisions of the Plan. - f.
+The Standard for payment of a first party motor vehicle physical damage claim that is not under any Direct Payment Plan is 7 business days following receipt of a Completed Work Claim Form. - 2.
 Direct Payment Plan - a.
-Carriers must have a Direct Payment Plan unless their average Massachusetts private passenger market share is less than 1 percent of the total Massachusetts commercial market. - 1) The Industry Plan can be adopted (Appendix C). - 2) Modification to the Industry Plan can be filed for approval by the Commissioner of Insurance. - 3) A Carrier can develop its own plan and submit it for approval by the Commissioner of Insurance. - b.
-Any Direct Payment Plan developed by a carrier must include a referral shop program. - 3.
-Parts Cost
+All SCs must have a Direct Payment Plan. - 1) The Industry Plan can be adopted (Appendix C). - 2) Modifications to the Industry Plan can be filed for approval by the Commissioner of Insurance. - 3) A SC can develop its own plan and submit it for approval by the Commissioner of Insurance. - b.
+Any Direct Payment Plan developed by a SC must include a referral shop program.

+CARCommercial Claims Performance StandardsStandard IMotor Vehicle Physical Damage & PropertyDamage Liability ClaimsRevision Date2016.05.31PagePage 2 of 8

-- a.
-Carriers must have programs and procedures to demonstrate their efforts to obtain discounts and pay less than full retail price for parts. - b.
-Carriers must consider the applicability of aftermarket, rebuilt, and like kind and quality (LKQ) parts on all appropriate appraisals. - c.
-Carriers must allow for, and insist on, the use of aftermarket, rebuilt, and LKQ parts in lieu of new or cost of repair, whenever appropriate. - 4.
-Labor Rates and Times - a.
-Carriers must have a plan designed to control labor costs and to seek the most competitive labor rates and times. - b.
-Carriers must have a plan to demonstrate their efforts to resist labor rate increases or to lower rates whenever possible. - c.
-Carriers must have a plan to determine whether labor, repair, and replacement times are reasonable and consistent with industry-recognized sources. - 5.
-Total Loss Payments - a.
-Carriers shall not declare any vehicle a total loss when a prudent appraisal evaluation would have shown that the vehicle could have been repaired at an overall cost less than the actual cash value minus the salvage value. - b.
-The actual cash value of any vehicle must be determined based on the requirements of Regulation 211 CMR 133.05 Determination of Value (Appendix G). - 1) Actual Cash Value: Whenever the appraised cost of repair plus the probable salvage value may be reasonably expected to exceed the actual cash value of the vehicle, the insurer shall determine the vehicle's actual cash value.
-This determination shall be based on a consideration of all the following factors: - a) the retail book value for a motor vehicle of like kind and quality, but for the damage incurred. - b) the price paid for the vehicle plus the value of prior improvements to the motor vehicle at the time of accident, less appropriate depreciation; - c) the decrease in value of the motor vehicle resulting from prior unrelated damage which is detected by the appraiser; and - d) the actual cost of purchase of an available motor vehicle of like kind and quality but for the damage sustained. - c.
-Existing pre-insurance inspection reports must be reviewed for options, mileage, prior condition, prior damages, and placed in the claim file on all total losses.
+- 3. Parts Cost - a.
+SCs must have programs and procedures to demonstrate its efforts to obtain discounts and pay less than full retail price for parts. - b.
+SCs must consider the applicability of aftermarket, rebuilt, and like kind and quality (LKQ) parts on all appropriate appraisals. - c.
+SCs must allow for, and insist on, the use of aftermarket, rebuilt, and LKQ parts in lieu of new or cost of repair, whenever appropriate. - 4.
+Labor Rates and Times

+SCs must have a plan designed to seek the most competitive labor rates and times, and to determine whether labor rates, repair, and replacement times are reasonable and consistent with industryrecognized sources.

+- 5. Total Loss Payments - a.
+SCs shall not declare any motor vehicle a total loss when a prudent appraisal evaluation would have shown that the motor vehicle could have been repaired at an overall cost less than the actual cash value minus the salvage value. - b.
+The actual cash value of any motor vehicle must be determined based on the following requirements of Regulation 211 CMR 133.05 Determination of Value (Appendix E).

+Actual Cash Value: Whenever the appraised cost of repair plus the probable salvage value may be reasonably expected to exceed the actual cash value of the motor vehicle, the insurer shall determine the motor vehicle's actual cash value.
+This determination shall be based on a consideration of all the following factors:

+- 1) The retail book value for an motor vehicle of like kind and quality, but for the damage incurred; - 2) The price paid for the motor vehicle plus the value of prior improvements to the motor vehicle at the time of accident, less appropriate depreciation;

+CARCommercial Claims Performance StandardsStandard IMotor Vehicle Physical Damage & PropertyDamage Liability ClaimsRevision Date2016.05.31PagePage 3 of 8